Home Decor Mistakes That Make Your Living Room Look Cheap (And Easy Fixes)

 Mistake #4: One Lonely Chair (Or Just a Couch and Nothing Else)

-A room with only one piece of seating feels unfinished.
-It also makes the couch look like it’s stranded.
-You need at least one other thing to anchor the conversation area, even if you live alone.
-ESPECIALLY if you live alone.
-You deserve options.
+A room with one piece of furniture feels incomplete.
+It makes the couch feel stranded.
+You need one more piece to anchor the conversational zone, even if you live alone.
+ESPECIALLY when you live alone.
+You deserve choices.

 What to do instead: Add an accent chair.
 It can be small.
 It can be weird.
 It can be the secondhand thing your aunt gave you.
 The point is just to have a second seating moment that creates a triangle with your couch and a side table or coffee table.
 Bonus points if the chair has a different texture or color than the couch, that way they balance instead of competing.